 Domestic violence is a specific type of assaultive behavior directed toward members of a person’s family or household.
 It generally includes spouses, parents, children, romantic partners, step-family members, grandparents and grandchildren.
 Allegations of assault against a neighbor, platonic friend or co-worker cannot be categorized as domestic violence even if the parties maintain a close relationship.

 The term domestic violence refers to several criminal acts when committed against any of the above-listed family members.
-You may face domestic violence penalties as a result of committing the crimes of offensive touching, menacing, sexual harassment, trespass, criminal mischief, sexual assault, terroristic threatening or reckless endangerment.
+You may face penalties as a result of committing the crimes of offensive touching, menacing, sexual harassment, trespass, criminal mischief, sexual assault, terroristic threatening or reckless endangerment.
 In other words, if the prosecution can demonstrate that you committed these crimes against a family member, the penalties and sentence may be enhanced under applicable domestic violence laws.

 The judge in your case will be most concerned with ensuring the safety of the alleged victim.
 Depending upon the relationship of the parties, the judge may order a temporary or permanent no-contact order.
 If the complainant in your case is the parent of your children, this could result in a difficult situation in terms of custody and visitation.
 Individuals convicted of domestic violence also have difficulty obtaining or maintaining primary placement of their children and may even lose visitation rights as a result of the conviction.

 In addition to the civil penalties described above, you could face an enhanced incarceration period due to present aggravating factors.
 This may mean you are unable to see your family for weeks or months, unable to maintain your job and be prohibited from continuing your life as before.
 Domestic violence defendants are not permitted to own or possess firearms and many are forced to undergo lengthy anger management courses and counseling as a provision of their sentences.